Published: 20th November 2019, last updated: 14th September 2023

 Scottish Slang Swear Words

-If there is one thing the Scot’s are good at, it’s their wonderfully creative and offensive swearing culture.
+If there is one thing the Scot’s are good at, it’s their wonderfully creative and offensive swearing culture, with a large selection Scottish curse words.
 Starting from the fairly inoffensive, you can often hear kids underfoot being referred to as a ‘div’ or a ‘dafty’– both basically meaning a fool!
 You could ramp this up to the next level by escalating this to a ‘numpty’ or a ‘nugget’ if we are talking about a particularly foolish fool!

 And here is one I had actually heard of- a ‘jobby’– (A poo if you aren’t sure!)